yuyu2172/image-labelling-tool/examples/ssd/README.md

 When calling `train.py` without supplying `--val`, the dataset is split into two with ratio 8:2.
 The larger one is used as the training dataset and the smaller one is used as the validation dataset.

-Since the validation dataset is randomly split, it can be better to fix the split.
+There can be a situation when the validation dataset is created from a fixed split.
-You can use fixed split by supplying both `--train` and `--val` when calling `train.py`.
+You can use fixed split during training by supplying both `--train` and `--val` when calling `train.py`.

-In that case, you can use a convenient script `randomly_split_directory.py`.
+In order to split data in fixed manner, there is a convenient script `randomly_split_directory.py`.
 This script divides all data in `DATA_DIR` into `TRAIN_DIR` and `VAL_DIR`.

 Example usage: